John Cazale

 Theatrical producer Joseph Papp called Cazale "an amazing intellect, an extraordinary person and a fine, dedicated artist".
 David Thomson writes that "It is the lives and works of people like John Cazale that make filmgoing worthwhile."
-A documentary tribute to Cazale, I Knew It Was You, was screened at the 2009 Sundance Film Festival featuring interviews with Al Pacino, Steve Buscemi, Meryl Streep, Robert De Niro, Gene Hackman, Richard Dreyfuss, Francis Ford Coppola, and Sidney Lumet.
+A documentary tribute to Cazale, I Knew It Was You, was screened at the 2009 Sundance Film Festival featuring interviews with Pacino, Streep, Robert De Niro, Gene Hackman, Richard Dreyfuss, Francis Ford Coppola, Sidney Lumet and Steve Buscemi.

-Early life
+Early life and education

-Cazale was born in Revere, Massachusetts, to an Irish-American mother, Cecilia Holland (1898–1997), and an Italian-American father, John Cazale (1897–1957).
-He had an older sister, Catherine (May 28, 1931 – February 2, 2000), and a younger brother, Stephen.
+Cazale was born in Revere, Massachusetts, the son of John Joseph Cazale and Cecilia Holland.
+He had an older sister, Catherine, and a younger brother, Stephen.
 He grew up in Winchester and attended high school at the Buxton School in Williamstown where he joined the drama club.
 He studied drama at Oberlin College in Ohio, transferring to Boston University, where he studied under Peter Kass.